lobennett/openneuro_glmfitlins/README.md

   - A details JSON file with metadata (subjects, sessions, tasks, BOLD volumes, event columns, trial types)
   - Subject and contrast list files for each task

-### 2. Regenerate preprocessed fMRIPrep derivatives
+### 2. Minimally Preprocessed --> Fully Preprocessed fMRIPrep derivatives

 ***ONLY if fMRIPrep derivatives == minimal***

-Within the `cluster_jobs` subfolder, submit the job with the OpenNeuro IDNote: Update your SBATCH specific information (e.g. `-p`, `--mail-user` and `--time` for larger datasets and `--array` that matches your subject array (particularly if subject IDs are not numeric))
+Within the `cluster_jobs` subfolder, submit the job with the OpenNeuro ID: Update your SBATCH specific information (e.g. `-p`, `--mail-user` and `--time` for larger datasets and `--array` that matches your subject array (particularly if subject IDs are not numeric))

 ```bash
 sbatch recreate_fmriprep.sh ds003425